eric-brechemier/within/README.md

 https://github.com/eric-brechemier/within

 within is a factory of semi-private spaces
-where events and properties can be shared.
+where events and properties can be shared
+in isolation.

 API
 ---